Significant-Gravitas/AutoGPT/README.md

 ## 🔧 Usage

-1. Run the `main.py` Python script in your terminal:
+1. Run the `autogpt` Python module in your terminal:
 *(Type this into your CMD window)*
 ```
-python scripts/main.py
+python -m autogpt
 ```
 2. After each of AUTO-GPT's actions, type "NEXT COMMAND" to authorise them to continue.
 3. To exit the program, type "exit" and press Enter.